Vauke/Notes/git/Branch.md

 Branch 'vauke' set up to track remote branch 'vauke' from 'origin'.
 Switched to a new branch 'vauke'
 ```

-2. the needed branch not exists at remote
+2. the needed branch does not exists at remote
 ```shell
 git checkout -b <local_branch> # create a branch at local git push origin <local_branch>:<remote_branch> # push <local_branch> to remote's specified branch, if not exists at remote, it'll will be created automatically and build association